-BUS SUPPORTS-CAULKING -15-KV CLASS
+BUS SUPPORTS - CAULKING - 15 kV CLASS

 When switchgear is received as a number of shipping groups, the bus supports at the shipping splits must be caulked after bus connections are completed.
-A two-part caulking material (A-C Part Number 00-331-531-014) is supplied for the purpose.
-When mixed, the materials produce one pound of caulking material.
-Each bus support requires approximately 1/6-pound for each phase, or 1/2-pound for the three-phase arrangement.
+A two-part caulking material Siemens-Allis Part Number 00-331-531-014) is supplied for the purpose.
+When mixed, the materials produce one pound (.45 kg) of caulking material.
+Each bus support requires approximately 1/6-pound (.08 kg) for each phase, or 1/2-pound (.23 kg) for the three-phase arrangement.
 Proceed as follows: